To view the annual report with financial data, Download a copy of the 2013 Annual Report (PDF 322KB).

 - University of Michigan (Ann Arbor, MI, USA)

 The IA Library serves as a repository of resources related to the discipline of Information Architecture.
-Board member, Shari Thurow, is the chief librarian, and Board member, Dan Klyn, who also has a background in library science, works with Shari on this effort.
-Improvements include continued technical patches, and increased archiving of content owned or sponsored by the IA Institute, including World IA Day and IA Summit proceedings, Journal of IA articles, IA tagged articles published by our partners and relevant translations.
+It currently contains 621 records in 18 languages.
+Board member Shari Thurow, is the chief librarian, and Board member Dan Klyn, who also has a background in library science, works with Shari on this effort.
+Improvements include continued technical patches, and increased archiving of content owned or sponsored by the IA Institute, including World IA Day and IA Summit proceedings, Journal of Information Architecture articles, IA tagged articles published by our partners and relevant translations.

 Mentoring is one of our key offerings and one of the main ways in which the Institute can help to develop IA practitioners and to differentiate itself in the UX arena.
-In 2012, we received 122 mentoring applications from prospective protégés and increased our mentor roster to 145, of which 11 registered in 2012.
-The figures indicate a continued growth of the mentoring program from previous years, but there remains a shortage of volunteer mentors.
-We do not keep data on how active our mentors are, but we know that many will mentor more than one person at a time.
+We often hear from mentoring participants that the program is life-changing and the most important factor for joining or for membership renewal.
+In 2013, we received 125 mentoring applications from prospective protégés and increased our mentor roster to 160, of which 16 registered in 2013.
+The figures indicate a continued growth of the mentoring program from previous years, but there remains a shortage of volunteer mentors overall and particularly in many local areas.
+We do not keep data on how active our mentors are, but we know that some will mentor more than one person at a time.

 Noreen Whysel, our Operations Manager, continues to devote unpaid time to make introductions and walk protégés through the process of finding, interviewing and selecting mentors, in addition to paid hours developing the program and mentoring systems and processing new applications.